Today In History logo TIH

 2014

-A month's worth of rain fell in a single day on Hiroshima prefecture, triggering landslides that buried homes and killed 72 people in the deadliest such disaster in Japan in decades.
-The catastrophe accelerated Japan's national discussion about landslide warning systems and evacuation protocols for hillside communities.
+A month's worth of rain fell on Hiroshima prefecture in a single day in August 2014, triggering a series of devastating landslides that buried homes and killed 72 people in the deadliest such disaster to strike Japan in decades.
+The landslides struck residential neighborhoods built on steep hillsides with unstable soil, raising urgent questions about Japan's zoning regulations for hillside development.
+The catastrophe accelerated a national discussion about upgrading landslide early warning systems and improving evacuation protocols for communities in mountainous terrain.

 2016